HP - Occupational Therapy Graduate Program

 Program Development

-This course will focus on the steps of creating occupation-centered program development with the goal of program implementation of developed programming during fall 2 of the curriculum.
-Topics will include beginning with an idea, exploration of problems/gaps in current programming, a needs assessment, analysis of demographic and epidemiological data, and a review of literature for evidence-based interventions.
-Students will then create programming to meet community needs through development of a mission statement, goals and objectives and an evaluation plan.
-Principles of grant writing will also be presented.
-Prerequisite: completion of all prior coursework; admission to graduate Occupational Therapy Program.
+This course focuses on the steps of creating occupation-centered program development with the goal of program implementation of developed programming during spring 2 of the curriculum.
+Topics include beginning with an idea, exploration of problems/gaps in current programming, a needs assessment, analysis of demographic and epidemiological data, and a review of literature for evidence-based interventions.
+Students create programming to meet community needs through development of a mission statement, goals and objectives, methods, marketing, and an evaluation plan.
+Students utilize professional behaviors, intraprofessional and interprofessional communication skills when collaborating with community partners for the program needs assessment and design process.
+Principles of grant writing are also presented and practiced.
+Prerequisite: admission to Occupational Therapy Program.
 Offered Fall.

 OT 782 Cr.1